Boy'z: 2006–2009: Sun Boy'z

-Their duet song "大不了 (No Big Deal)" along with a music video they recorded alongside labelmate Yumiko Cheng, was released on 1 February 2008 in Yumiko's album titled 超模 (Super Model).
+Their duet song "大不了 (No Big Deal)", along with a music video they recorded alongside labelmate Yumiko Cheng, was released on 1 February 2008 in Yumiko's album titled 超模 (Super Model).
 As Boy'z with Steven and Dennis, they had recorded about 3 unreleased songs, one of the songs is "拜金小姐" which they had performed live on several occasions.
 And as Sun Boy'z, they have released one self-titled EP and two albums up to date since 2006 with the newest album being a Mandarin album focusing on their Mandarin speaking fans.

 They had done 3 advertisements, had a cameo in the film McDull, The Alumni (2006) and main roles in The Haunted School (2007).
 On 14 August 2006, a 45-minute-long music video titled Say Goodbye...Luisa from Isabella Leong's album Say Goodbye...Luisa (雪 再見) was released starring Isabella Leong and Steven Cheung while William Chan only had a guest appearance.

-In April 2008, there have been rumours spread that William Chan would be separated from Sun Boy'z and go solo.
-It has been confirmed that William will begin to pursue a solo career and only appear publicly with Sun Boy'z once in a while.
-After William Chan left the group, Sun Boy'z became a cantopop duo with only Steven Cheung and Dennis Mak.
+In 2008, William Chan left Sun Boy'z to pursue a solo career.
+After Chan's departure, Sun Boy'z became a cantopop duo with only Steven Cheung and Dennis Mak.
 It was officially confirmed in December 2008 that Sun Boy'z will disband with Dennis Mak leaving the entertainment industry.
 The reason to this decision is because he has decided to study Hotel Management in Switzerland.
 In the meantime, Steven Cheung, William Chan and Kenny Kwan would continue to pursue their careers as solo artists.